nandakishormpai/manglish_lyrics_generator/README.md

 ## How to Run

-After configuring the project as told above, Run every single cell of the notebook in that order.
-Use the comments to understand when the model is training, validation and prediction script.
+After configuring the project as above mentioned, Run cells of the notebook in chronological order and download the model after training.

+To see the Live demo, try this [website](https://nandakishormpai.co/manglish_lyrics_generator/).